 Cannabis candy, chocolates, and sweet edible treats are some of the most purchased cannabis products for these reasons.
 The easy consumption, combined with the ability to not draw attention to one’s self makes it an easy way to enjoy the product.

 Cannabis edibles are the newest, trendiest way to ingest cannabis.
 However, this doesn’t make them a commodity.
-Instead, their newer, they are also more rare.
+Instead, they’re newer, they are also more rare.
 While the medicinal market has no shortage of edible products, edibles are considered more of a delicacy.
 Just like ordering dessert out, it’s considered a treat.
 This makes room for brands wanting to showcase a more luxurious image.
-It also means that other brands need to focus on getting their packaging presentation right if they want to compete in a crowded edible marketplace, where brands are striving to convey a simple elegance.
+It also means that other brands need to focus on getting their cannabis packaging presentation right if they want to compete in a crowded edible marketplace, where brands are striving to convey a simple elegance.